 Unlike other college-preparatory English classes, BTI English classes are science-themed and include literature for the science-minded.
 Over the course of three years, students may study the following texts:

 Jurassic Park by Michael Crichton

 The Wesleyan Anthology of Science Fiction, ed. by Arthur B. Evans

-The curriculum also includes articles about a variety of bioethical issues.
+The English curriculum also includes articles about a variety of bioethical issues.